MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5605.md

 # Fixed Asset Book Value 01 (report)

-The *Fixed Asset Book Value 01* report shows detailed information about acquisition cost, depreciation value, and book value for both individual assets and groups of assets.

-The detailed information are also summarized at a group level if needed.
+The **Fixed Asset Book Value 01** report shows detailed information about acquisition cost, depreciation value, and book value for individual assets and groups of assets.
+The detailed information is also summarized at a group level, if needed.

-For each of these three amount types, amounts are calculated at the beginning and at the end of a specified period and for the period itself.
-If you select the **Budget Report** field, the report will calculate the expected depreciation for the period.
-Enter a *group type* if you want the report to group the fixed assets and print group totals.
-For example, if you have set up six FA classes, select the *FA Class* option to have group totals printed for each of the six class codes.
+[!INCLUDE [prod_short](../includes/prod_short.md)] calculates each of these types of amounts at the beginning and at the end of a specified period, and for the period itself.
+If you select the **Budget Report** field, the report calculates the expected depreciation for the period.
+Enter a group type if you want the report to group the fixed assets and print group totals.
+For example, if you have six FA classes, select the **FA Class** option to print a group total for each FA class.

 The report shows the output structured over multiple columns and displays one line for each asset.

-For print, use landscape orientation to fit the page.
+To print the report, use landscape orientation.

 ## Fixed Asset Book Value reports